 2007 was the year when Nissan entered the crossover segment with their car the Nissan Rogue.
 The Rogue was based on the extremely successful Nissan Sentra, a vehicle in the sedan segment that has already won over the market.

-When talking about the exterior, some of the styling features of the Rogue is taken from its big brother, the Murano.
+When talking about the exterior, some of the styling features of the Rogue are taken from its big brother, the Murano.
 The feature that stands out the most is that the front grille is painted in body color.
-The tall and beautiful headlights were something that caught everyone’s eyes.
+The tall and beautiful headlights were something that caught everyone’s eye.
 The idea behind this design was to show that the Rogue was different from the other cars.

 When we talk about the interior, the Rogue was well equipped even when we talk about the base trim.
 There are several storage compartments in the roomy interior, including a compartment under the trunk’s floor.
 The Rogue came equipped with a Bose audio system.
 It featured a CD player and a 3.5mm Aux port.